joannejavillo/password-generator/README.md

 ---
  ## Javascript
- - Learned the use of variables, functions, console logs, array, conditional statements, Math.random., for loop.
+ - Learned the use of variables, functions, console logs, array, conditional statements, Math.random, for loop.